China–Egypt relations: People's Republic of China

-In 2018, the Egyptian air force revealed they were operating Chinese-made CAIG Wing Loong drones.
+In 2014, the two countries signed a comprehensive strategic partnership.

+Xi Jinping visited Egypt during his January 2016 state visit to the region.

 Economic relations

 Bilateral trade reached about $4 billion U.S. dollars in 2007, up from $3.19b in 2006.
 In 2010, it was worth US$7.0 billion.
 In 2011 Egypt was the 5th largest trading partner of China in Africa and in the first 8 months of 2012 it was the 4th.

 From 2000 to 2012, there are approximately 39 Chinese official development finance projects identified in Egypt through various media reports.
 These projects range from jointly constructing an industrial park in the Northwest Suez Economic Zone beginning June 1, 2000, to the construction of a Chinese language school in Cairo in 2002 through a US$4 million grant from the Chinese government.

 In 2016, Egyptian president Elsisi made a visit to China and signed a number of deals there including New Administrative Capital of Egypt.

 In November 2020, Egypt and China signed a protocol of cooperation to utilise and market a land plot owned by the Suez Canal Authority in Ain Sokhna.

-Human rights
+The China-Egypt Suez Economic and Trade Cooperation Zone increased Chinese investment in, and industrial collaboration with, Egypt.
+It focuses on the production of textiles and garments and petroleum equipment as well as electronics and automobile assembly.
+This special economic zone (SEZ) is part of China and Egypt's Belt and Road Initiative (BRI) cooperation.
+Among the other SEZs established with Chinese cooperation in the Middle East and Africa, it is promoted by the Forum on China-Africa Cooperation (FOCAC).

+China aligns its BRI economic cooperation in Egypt with the points of emphasis in Egypt's Vision 2030 national development plan.
+China's BRI projects with Egypt therefore focus on developing labor-intensive manufacturing and traditional infrastructure in Egypt.

+Chinese tourists are one of the major source of income for Egypt's tourism.
+Egypt's tourism sector had significant growth in 2024, with a reported 65% rise in visitors from China, as stated by the Egyptian Tourism Authority.
+It is anticipated that more than 300,000 Chinese tourists travel to the country in 2024.

+In addition to cooperation with China in the multi-lateral format of FOCAC, Egypt and China also cooperate through their membership in the China-Arab States Cooperation Forum (CASCF).

+Energy

+China National Petroleum Corporation (CNPC), a state-owned enterprise, provides services in Egypt.
+China Petroleum Corporation (SINOPEC), also a state-owned company, has facilities in Egypt.

+Foreign aid

+Egypt was the first Middle Eastern country to receive foreign aid from China.

+From 2000 to 2014, Egypt was one the top recipients of Chinese foreign aid in the Middle East, receiving US$43 million.